TheJacksonLaboratory/hpo-web/README.md

 + Change directory to hpo-web

         cd hpo-web

++ Build the application by executing:

+        ./gradlew clean build

-+ Execute local_db_init.sql in sql-scripts/
++ Execute local_db_init.sql in sql-scripts/ to initialize the schema hpo user

-+ Execute initDb.groovy in console-scripts/

-         Make sure to execute each load function seperately for now.
++ Initialize DB and Load the HPO ontology data.
+Run the following command in the command window inside the hpo-web directory.
+This step will take approximate 2+ minutes to complete

+         ./gradlew runCommand -Pargs="load-hpo-db"

          * Always start from fresh Database if you want to reload data.

-+ Validate the client and backend components build by executing:

-        ./gradlew build

 ## Usage